Mechanical-Advantage/ZumoTraining/01-StartYourEngines/README.md

 1. Download "01-StartYourEngines.zip" from GitHub and unzip it to create a new folder.
 We recommend placing this folder under "Documents."
 This folder is your template, which you can develop from.
 Templates will be provided most of the time as a starting point for these challenges.

-2. Open this *folder* in VSCode, then click on "01-StartYourEngines.ino"
+2. Open this *folder* in VSCode, then click on "01-StartYourEngines.ino".
+On Mac, click "Win32" in the lower right corner and change your configuration to "Mac"

 3. Try uploading the template sketch.
 What happens when you press the A button on the Zumo?
 Read through the code and try to understand what each line does.